Skip to main content

 Heartleaf philodendron grows quickly and handles indirect light well.

-How to fix it: Grow in medium to bright indirect light.
+How to grow it: Grow in medium to bright indirect light.
 Water when the top 2 inches of soil are dry.
 Wipe leaves occasionally to keep them glossy and improve light absorption.

 5. Tradescantia (Tradescantia zebrina)